 The Netherlands is centrally located within Western-Europe and has a well-developed infrastructure to easily reach over 700 million people within Europe.
-The Netherlands is well connected to the world with the 11th largest airport worldwide, the biggest harbour of Europe, well-maintained railways, and a highly developed infrastructure for cars.
+The Netherlands is well connected to the world with the 11th largest airport worldwide, the biggest harbor of Europe, well-maintained railways, and a highly developed infrastructure for cars.
 Establishing a company in Ireland might require difficult supply chains because it is not connected to mainland Europe.

-This results in not only being able to go to the Netherlands easily, it also has many connections to countries all over Europe.
+This results in not only being able to go to the Netherlands easily, but it also has many connections to countries all over Europe.
 From Amsterdam, you can be in Paris in 3 hours, Brussels in 1.5 hours, and London in 4 hours by train.

 4. Business Environment